matijabelancic/emailApp/README.md

 # EmailApp
-Simble EmailApp build in Blazor WebAssembly with ASP.NET Core Web API.
+Simple EmailApp build in Blazor WebAssembly with ASP.NET Core Web API.

 ## How to run